New Distribution Technologies Fuel C-store Foodservice Revolution

-The lines between convenience stores and quick service restaurants (QSRs) have been blurring for some time, with trends pointing to foodservice as a major contributor to recent and future c-store revenue growth.
-While hot food options from roller grills and warmers continue to dominate the c-store prepared food landscape, fresh options -- such as gourmet wraps, premium juices and fresh-cut fruit -- have become a critical staple in the evolving convenience store landscape.
+NEW YORK -- The lines between convenience stores and quick service restaurants (QSRs) have been blurring for some time, with trends pointing toward foodservice as a major contributor to recent and future c-store revenue growth.
+While hot food options from roller grills and warmers continue to dominate the c-store prepared-food landscape, fresh options -- such as gourmet wraps, premium juices and fresh-cut fruit -- have become a critical staple in the evolving convenience store landscape.

-Growth in convenience store foodservice is coming from the ability to develop and offer high-quality products that are fresh, nutritious and flavorful with the enhanced perception that follows.
-A health-conscious parent is now more willing than ever to consider lunch for the kids from a convenience store that they perceive will offer a healthy, affordable alternative.
+Growth in convenience store foodservice is coming from the ability to develop and offer high-quality products that are fresh, nutritious and flavorful, with the enhanced perception that follows.
+A health-conscious parent is now more willing than ever to consider lunch for the kids from a convenience store that he or she perceives will offer a healthy, affordable alternative.

-Innovative technologies and processes that have been introduced in the last few years are having a tremendous impact on this evolution.
+Innovative technologies and processes introduced in the last few years are having a tremendous impact on this evolution.
 New product engineering advancements are improving shelf-life for fresh foods and making frozen foods more fresh-tasting, so chilled deli sandwiches and precooked breakfast solutions not only taste great, but are easier to manage safely for longer periods of time.
-However, technology from distributors to support the exploding fresh food trend has been the key to c-store foodservice expansion.
+However, technology from distributors to support the exploding fresh-food trend has been the key to c-store foodservice expansion.

-Establishment of new cold chain processes are enabling the widespread distribution of fresh foods by limiting the amount of transport time, decreasing overhead, and offering sophisticated refrigerated transport and storage options.
-These solutions are addressing critical challenges associated with product freshness, food safety, and proper temperature storage and transport throughout the delivery cycle.
+Establishment of new cold-chain processes are enabling the widespread distribution of fresh foods by limiting the amount of transport time, decreasing overhead and offering sophisticated refrigerated transport and storage options.
+These solutions address critical challenges associated with product freshness, food safety, and proper temperature storage and transport throughout the delivery cycle.
 Modern distribution systems must leverage comprehensive, multi-step monitoring processes that systematically measure, record and validate temperatures on the loading dock, in the distribution center, in transit and at the time of delivery.

 Not only are innovative new processes and technologies expanding the availability of fresh foods to thousands of convenience stores, but they are having an effect on sales of traditional hot food as well.
 Offering fresh options drives additional traffic and improves the perception of c-stores as places that are dedicated to high-quality prepared food, which actually leads to more sales of hot dogs, hamburgers, chicken fingers and burritos.
 This may not be what the health-conscious parent had in mind, but at least the kids are happy.

-As food engineering and distribution technologies continue to evolve, we’ll continue to see evolution of convenience stores as direct competitors to QSRs.
-Finding innovative new ways to offer a variety of healthy, flavorful, affordable options will have a tremendous and sustainable impact on the foodservice landscape for years to come.
+As food engineering and distribution technologies continue to evolve, we'll continue to see evolution of convenience stores as direct competitors to quick-service restaurants.
+Finding innovative new ways to offer a variety of healthy, flavorful and affordable options will have a tremendous and sustainable impact on the foodservice landscape for years to come.

 Grant Demers is McLane Co.'s product director for perishables, fresh, frozen and supplies.
 He has led the charge to establish McLane's proprietary fresh food program: Fresh on the Go.